Foata, Hikita, and the Bulldozer Problem: The Permutation Statistic

 As for existence, at the end of the algorithm, the $2n-2k$ terms in the right part comprise a run of~$D$'s at some level, followed by a run of~$D$'s at some lower level, followed by a run of~$D$'s at some still lower level, and so on.
 We claim that a $D$---at any level~$\ell$---cannot contain a $\pi_i$ at an even position~$i$ that is larger than any preceding $\pi_j$ in that~$D$; from this claim, and Lemma~\ref{lem:even}, it follows that the terms in the right part do indeed equal $\Phi(\pi^Y)$ for some $\pi^Y$ whose cycle lengths are all even.
 The claim is certainly true for $\ell=1$, and for larger~$\ell$, any $\pi_i$ that is larger than any preceding $\pi_j$ in that~$D$ must live in the run of $(\ell-1)$st-level~$D$'s (otherwise we would not have an $\ell$th-level~$D$ in the first place), and we can rule out that possibility by induction on~$\ell$.
 By symmetry, the same kind of argument proves that the $2k$ terms in the left part equal the reversal of $\Phi(\pi^X)$ for some $\pi^X$ whose cycles lengths are all even. \end{proof}

 The number of permutations on $2k$ elements whose cycle lengths are all even is $(2k-1)!!^2$ (sequence A001818 in the Online Encyclopedia of Integer Sequences).
-The proof of Theorem~\ref{thm:watershed} shows that the number of linear orderings of $S := \{1,2,\ldots,2n\}$ with watershed~$k$ is
+The proof of Theorem~\ref{thm:watershed} shows that if $S$ is a set of $2n$ distinct integers, then the number of linear orderings of $S$ with watershed~$k$ is

 Now, it is known~\cite{bona-mclennan-white,adin-et-al,elizalde} that the number of permutations of~$S$ in which all cycles have even length equals the number of permutations of~$S$ in which all cycles have odd length.
 Since any permutation can be obtained by applying a permutation whose cycles all have even length to a subset~$X$, and applying a permutation whose cycles all have odd length to the complementary subset~$S\backslash X$, the number of permutations of~$S$ with watershed~$k$ equals the number of permutations of~$S$ whose even-length cycles have total length~$2k$.